sshastri/vault_deploy/README.md

 ```

-This also requires that all target workspaces start with the same naming convention.
+This also requires that all target workspaces follow a naming convention.
 Ex: `vault-`

 2. The operator is required to select the workspace before execution

 ```
-$terraform init
 $terraform workspace select <workspace_name>
 ```